SereneSam/mbtiPredictor/README.md

 ### Description:
 Machine learning prediction of the Myers Brigg personality test.

-### How to install?
+How to install?
-Using 'git clone' feature, clone the project to your local system (like VSCode or Google Colab).
+1) Using 'git clone' feature, clone the project to your local system (like VSCode or Google Colab).

+How to Run:
+1) Download the datasets :
+insert data sets here

+2) Following the instructions in the Jupyter Notebook, link the datasets form your local machine to the code and run!

 Our group used the following packages:
 1. For Data Cleaning and Analyzing pandas as pd